Rip Morgan: Teaming with Jack Victory (1989–1993)

-Retirement and Kiwi Pro Wrestling CEO
+Late career (1993–present)

-In the early 1990s, Morgan wrestled in Germany, known for performing a Maori Haka before each match.
-In the late 1990s Rip Morgan retired from full-time wrestling and returned to his native New Zealand and began promoting wrestling.
+In 1993, Morgan wrestled in Germany, and was known for performing a Maori Haka before each match.
+Morgan retired from full-time wrestling in 2002 and returned to his native New Zealand, where he began promoting wrestling.
 He later became the CEO of the Wellington-based professional wrestling promotion Kiwi Pro Wrestling.
+The promotion is now defunct.